 This course provides an introduction to the history of photography.
 Students will examine the aesthetic and technological evolution of photography as an art form, as a visual tool for and influence upon other artistic disciplines, and as a statement of perceived reality.
-The course will examine the elements that distinguish various aesthetic movements, the styles of major periods and the influences of individual photographic imagery and various cultural and historical contexts.
+The course will examine the elements that distinguish various aesthetic movements, the styles of major periods and the influences of individual photographers.
+Attention will be paid to the relationship between photographic imagery and various cultural and historical contexts.
 Recommended prior course is PHOT 121.
 3 hrs. lecture/wk.